Why clone consultations?

-If you try to clone a consultation again while the first clone request is still pending, you will see this screen.
-It shows you a list of 'pending copies' of the consultation - ie clone requests that are still in the queue:
+If you try to clone a consultation again while the first clone request is still pending, you will see an additional message on the Clone consultation screen.
+It shows you a list of 'pending copies' of the consultation — these are clone requests that are still in the queue:

 Then you can decide whether you really want to make a second copy of the consultation, bearing in mind your first copy is on its way.